StackVista/stackstate-docs/setup/cli/new-install.md

 {% tabs %}
 {% tab title="Windows" %}

-Open a **Powershell** terminal and execute the following steps.
-You can execute them one by one or copy-paste this entire script to your terminal.
+Open a **Powershell** terminal and execute each step one-by-one or all at once.

 ```powershell
   # Step 1 - remove binary